ZuanAce/SOC-Analyst-Learning-Path/SOC Fundamentals/MITRE ATT&CK Framework/Intro To MITTRE/README.md

 3. What is the matrix that contains the information about the cyber security of Android and iOS platforms?

    `Answer: Mobile`

+4. What is the ID of the "Lateral Movement" tactic in the Enterprise matrix?

+   `Answer: TA008`

+5. When was the "Persistence" tactic in the mobile matrix created?

+   `Answer: 17 October 2018`

+6. What is the name of the tactic in Enterprise, Mobile and ICS matrices which is under the techniques related to obtaining higher-level permission on the target system/network?

+   `Answer: Privilege Escalation`

+7. What is the name of the technique with the ID T1055 among the Enterprise techniques?

+   `Answer: Process Injection`

+ 8. Among the Enterprise techniques, which platform is the technique with the ID T1112 for?

+    `Answer: Windows`

+9. Under which tactic is the "Supply Chain Compromise" technique which is among the Enterprise techniques?

+    `Answer: Initial Access`